- Free reply within 15 minutes during business hours

 Why NYC Legal & Notary for Thai National ID Card → Burmese (Myanmar)

-For the Burmese (Myanmar) pair your file is handled by senior translator vetted by Thailand's Department of Consular Affairs who is screened on three criteria: native or near-native Burmese (Myanmar) command, demonstrated court-grade legal-translation experience, and a clean track record with Thailand's MFA and the relevant embassy.
+Your Burmese (Myanmar) file goes to senior translator vetted by Thailand's Department of Consular Affairs, chosen for language depth, courtroom-standard legal experience, and a clean filing record with the Department of Consular Affairs and the mission concerned.
 Every translator signs an NDA covering attorney-client privilege.

 - Bilingual case manager.
 One person handles your file end-to-end; ask questions in Thai, English or via your preferred language.